★ Investing Strategy Research & Guides ★

 Graham’s approach is based on the theory that the market is inherently irrational.
 Mr. Market was Graham’s way of explaining that notion to ordinary people.

 One of Graham’s primary teachings is that investors need to evaluate stocks for their ability to make money.
 Graham’s definition of a good company generates lots of cash.
-Graham’s definition of a good stock was equity that generates high dividends.
+Graham’s definition of a good stock is equity that generates high dividends.

 Graham attracted attention for claiming that stocks picked with his group approach gained value at twice the Dow Jones rate.
 The Dow Jones Industrial Average was the most popular stock index in the 20th Century.